Stephen Shore (professor): Autism Speaks leadership role

-In 2015, Shore and Valerie Paradiz became the first two openly autistic people to sit on the national board of directors of controversial autism-focused nonprofit Autism Speaks.
-At the time, Shore said he believed the organization was in a period of transition and stated the following:
+In 2015, Shore and consultant Valerie Paradiz became the first two openly autistic people to sit on the national board of directors of controversial autism-focused nonprofit Autism Speaks.
+Prior to their board appointments, they both sat on the organization's family services committee.
+At the time, Shore said he believed Autism Speaks was in a period of transition precipitated by the resignations of various members of leadership (including cofounder and board chairman Bob Wright and president Liz Feld) and stated the following:

 After ten years of telling us, "[I]t's time to listen," Autism Speaks now visibly listening to people on the autism spectrum is a very good sign.

 The Autistic Self Advocacy Network (ASAN), an autistic-led nonprofit, stated that Shore and Paradiz's appointments did not rectify the damage the organization had done to the autistic community, signal an appreciation of that damage or reflect a willingness to change course.
-ASAN criticized Autism Speaks for systemically excluding autistic people from leadership, siphoning funds from local communities, spending a disproportionate amount of money on biomedical research and fundraising (while neglecting services and supports) and spreading "profoundly harmful language and rhetoric."
+ASAN criticized Autism Speaks for systemically excluding autistic people from leadership, siphoning funds from local communities, spending a disproportionate amount of money on biomedical research and fundraising (while neglecting services and supports), and spreading "profoundly harmful language and rhetoric."

 Roughly two years before Shore and Paradiz joined its board of directors, autistic author John Elder Robison resigned from Autism Speaks' science and treatment advisory boards following a written statement made by cofounder Suzanne Wright that contained stigmatizing and pathologizing language and themes.
 At the time of his resignation, Robison stated the following:

 Autism Speaks says it's the advocacy group for people with autism and their families.
 It's not, despite having had many chances to become that voice.
 Autism Speaks is the only major medical or mental health nonprofit whose legitimacy is constantly challenged by a large percentage of the people affected by the condition they target.